 No lie; the equipment end of being a streamer is a little bit of a pain.
 You need these things, and then you’ll need to configure them (luckily, there are handy guides on the Twitch site).

-Not great fun, but hey: if you were ever going to do something tedious, wouldn’t it be for something dreamy like getting paid to game?
+Not great fun, but hey if you were ever going to do something tedious, wouldn’t it be for something dreamy like getting paid to play games?

 What Software Do I Need?